 Bonus Stock and Awards in Lieu of Company Obligations.
-Our Compensation Committee is authorized to grant common stock as a bonus, or to grant common stock or other Awards in lieu of obligations to pay cash or deliver other property under our 2005 Plan or under other plans or compensatory arrangements, subject to any applicable provision under Section 16 of the Exchange Act.
+Our Compensation Committee is authorized to grant common stock as a bonus, or to grant common stock or other Awards in lieu of obligations to pay cash or deliver other property under our Amended and Restated 2005 Plan or under other plans or compensatory arrangements, subject to any applicable provision under Section 16 of the Exchange Act.
 Our Compensation Committee will determine any terms and conditions applicable to grants of our common stock or other Awards, including performance criteria associated with an Award.
-Any grant of our common stock to an officer of our Company or a subsidiary in lieu of salary or other cash compensation will be reasonable, as determined by our Compensation Committee.
-The 2005 Plan limits the aggregate number of shares of our common stock that can be granted as bonus and other stock-based awards to 10% of the aggregate number of shares authorized under the 2005 Plan (995,519 shares if the Seventh Amendment is approved).
+Any grant of our common stock to an officer or employee of our Company or a subsidiary in lieu of salary or other cash compensation will be reasonable, as determined by our Compensation Committee.
+The Amended and Restated 2005 Plan limits the aggregate number of shares of our common stock that can be granted as bonus and other stock-based awards to 10% of the aggregate number of shares authorized under the Amended and Restated 2005 Plan (1,080,638 shares if the First Amendment is approved).